A journey in the lands of the Mighty Tatras. Clans of corrupt lords, vile beasts and mischievous spirits strive for domination.

 .
 Then place the construction on the Tatra board.

 Tunnels, bridges and watch towers are built between areas.
-Strongholds are built in an area and require an empty space below the area coin on the Tatra board.
+Strongholds are built in an allied area

 are used to resolve the battle with the ruler’s army.
+During Battle, you play alternating turns.
+The enemy starts.

 You can reveal Battle Tiles through the Scout (5.4) action to have more information before going into negotiations.